vkostyanetsky/kostyanetsky.me/notes/bit-of-surgery/index.md

+---
+title: A Little Bit Of Surgery
+description: About the level of stress during software repair.
+created: 2024-12-17 22:40:24
+tags:
+- 1c
+- work
+---

-﻿A few years ago, I stumbled upon a story about a programmer who had to debug software controlling a surgical robot — right in the middle of an operation.
+A few years ago, I stumbled upon a story about a programmer who had to debug software controlling a surgical robot — right in the middle of an operation.
 That blew my mind, to be frank.

 Today, my colleague and I were fixing a 1C cluster with databases running on 1cFresh.
 After migrating it to a neighboring server, the thing suddenly started acting up.
 Long story short: trying to print a document would send the client app into its death throes.